kdurant/verilog-testbench/README.md

 # AutoTestbench
-A very simple plugin to auto generate verilog testbench file.
+A very simple plugin to generate verilog testbench file and design unit.
 I hope you like it.

 # Feature
 * Auto generate a testbench about current file

+* Auto instance current design unit

 * Support verilog-2001 syntax